Burnout is a common problem in Australian workplaces – and in the NFP sector in particular.

 Reducing the number of “nodes” in the organisation.
 Nodes are the “places” in an organisation where a decision maker sits.
 When organisations are too complex, they have too many nodes, which can act like speedbumps, slowing down action and decision-making.
 Making a map of your organisation’s decision-making nodes is a good place to start to reduce them.

-Examine how people go about meeting and collaborating.
-Consider and create guidelines on:
+Examining how people go about meeting and collaborating.
+Consider:

 - which meetings are really necessary;